ekoepplin/dbt-bigquery-core/GETTING_STARTED.md

    # name = "bigquery"
    ```

-These files must be placed in the `.dlt/` directory of your project.
+These files must be placed in the `credentials/` directory of your project.
 When using the Dev Container:
 - The files are automatically mounted and available inside the container
-- You can switch between local development (using filesystem/duckdb) and production (using BigQuery) by modifying the destination in `config.toml`
+- You can switch between local development (using filesystem/duckdb) and production (using BigQuery) by modifying the destination in `dlt-config.toml`

 To run the data ingestion:
 ```bash